intel-retail/automated-vending/docs_src/modifying_source_code.md

 # Modifying source code

-When modifying source code in the Automated Checkout reference design, Docker images need to be rebuilt and services need to be updated to run newly built images.
+When modifying source code in the Automated Checkout reference implementation, Docker images need to be rebuilt and services need to be updated to run newly built images.
 This document contains the steps for accomplishing this.

 ## Assumptions